lean-mind/huella-positiva/backend/README.md

           5ª.
 Login as reviser.
           6ª.
 Use this method.

--   Fetch Proposal With Volunteers.
+-   FETCH PROPOSAL WITH VOLUNTEERS.
 Endpoint GET http://localhost:8080/api/v1/proposals/{idProposal}/proposal

     Steps to test in postman: